akeneo/portal-helpcenter/content/md/support/manage-support-access.md

 1. Choose if the contact is from the company or an external one.
 1. Fill in the contact information.
 1. In the case of a company contact, you can assign them to different groups
-1. Click on the `Add Contact access` button to approve the key.
+1. Click on the `Add Contact` button to add access to this new contact.

 ![Add contact form](../img/helpdesk_add_access.gif)